austince/flink-ci-flink/docs/ops/deployment/docker.md

 * Access Web UI

     When the cluster is running, you can visit the web UI at [http://localhost:8081](http://localhost:8081).
-    You can also use the web UI to submit a job to a Session cluster.
+    You can also use the web UI to submit a job to a *Session cluster*.

-* To submit a job to a *Session cluster* via the command line, you must copy the JAR to the Flink Master container and submit the job from there.
+* To submit a job to a *Session cluster* via the command line, you must copy the JAR to the *Flink Master* container and submit the job from there.
 For example:

     ```sh